ckpdr/cookpad-hiring-primer-search/README.md

-# Python technical exercise primer
+# Search technical exercise primer

-This is a primer to prepare you for the Python Technical Exercise.
+This is a primer to prepare you for the Search Technical Exercise.
 Please read through this repo before the date of your exercise.
 This will minimise the amount of set-up time you need to do.

 You can find instructions on setting up the exercise prerequisites [here](PREREQUISITES.md).